 Cancer has spread to distant body parts, such as the bones or brain.

 Treatment for Lungs Cancer

-The method to be chosen for lungs cancer treatment depends on three factors: location of malignant tissues, stages of cancer, and overall health of the patient.
+The method to be chosen for lung cancer treatment depends on three factors: location of malignant tissues, stages of cancer, and the patient’s overall health.
 Radiotherapy and surgery are two common treatments for lung cancers.
 Though, some other methods are used as well, that are also mentioned below: